ISO 14001:2015 Environmental Management System (EMS)

 ISO 14001 has specific requirements.
 They are as follows-

-- ISO 14001 needs all the organizations to maintain clear documents to prove that the ISO 14001 environmental management meets the required standard.
+- ISO 14001 needs all the organizations to maintain clear documents to prove that the environmental management meets the required standard.
 The documentation aims towards keeping the ecological processes in place.

 - The documents also prove that the organization is working towards environmental objectives.

 2. Preparing A List Of Legal requirements, Interested Parties, And Other Requirements